I Wanna Dance with Somebody (Who Loves Me): Live performances

-Houston (pictured performing for Good Morning America in 2009) gave high spirited performances of "I Wanna Dance with Somebody" throughout her career.
+Houston (pictured performing for Good Morning America in 2009) gave high spirited performances of "I Wanna Dance with Somebody (Who Loves Me)" throughout her career.

 Houston performed the song on almost all of her world and regional tours.
-She premiered its usage during the later shows of The Greatest Love World Tour in 1986, before its official release of the following year, introducing the song, along with "Didn't We Almost Have It All", as new tunes from her upcoming album.
-During her European promotion for a new album from April–May 1987, Houston performed the song on various television series such as Domenica In (an Italian entertainment programme), the Montreux Golden Rose Rock Festival: IM&MC Gala (May 15, 1987), and Top of the Pops (May 21, 1987).
+She premiered its usage at the Asbury Park Convention Hall in Asbury Park, New Jersey on July 24, 1986, two days before the start of The Greatest Love World Tour that same month, before its official release of the following year, introducing the song, along with "Didn't We Almost Have It All", as new tunes from her upcoming album.
+During her European promotion for the Whitney album from April–May 1987, Houston performed the song on various television series such as Domenica In (an Italian entertainment programme), the Montreux Golden Rose Rock Festival: IM&MC Gala (May 15, 1987), and Top of the Pops (May 21, 1987).

-Houston's Moment of Truth World Tour in 1987–88 had her performing it as the finale song of the tour.
-She performed it without back-up dancers on the North American leg (1987), and with four dancers on the European leg of the tour (1988).
+Houston's Moment of Truth World Tour in 1987–88 had her performing it as the finale song of the tour, usually following her performance of "Greatest Love of All".
+She performed it without back-up dancers on the North American leg (1987), and with four dancers on the European, Australian and Asian legs of the tour (1988).
 Two different performances of the song were recorded in Saratoga Springs, New York on September 2, 1987, and at Wembley Arena in London, United Kingdom in May 1988; the first was broadcast on MTV, during the 4th MTV Video Music Awards on September 11, 1987.
 The second was taken from one night of nine sold-out Wembley Arena concerts, aired by Italian channel Rai Uno on a special program for her in 1988.
-On March 2, 1988, Houston opened the night of the 30th Annual Grammy Awards singing the song.
+On March 2, 1988, Houston opened the night of the 30th Annual Grammy Awards performing the song.
 During the European leg of the tour, she participated in the Nelson Mandela 70th Birthday Tribute Concert and performed the song in front of about 72,000 people at Wembley Stadium on June 11, 1988.

-Houston also performed "I Wanna Dance with Somebody (Who Loves Me)" as part of her set on fourteen-date Feels So Right Tour in Japan.
+Houston also performed "I Wanna Dance with Somebody (Who Loves Me)" as part of her set on the fourteen-date Feels So Right Tour in Japan.
 One performance of the song on the tour was recorded at Yokohama Arena on January 7, 1990, and later broadcast on Japanese television.
-On March 17, she sang the song live on That's What Friends Are For: Arista Records 15th Anniversary AIDS Benefit Concert, televised on CBS on April 17, 1990.
-This performance was included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.